ryanohcodes/leetCode/README.md

 My instinct is always go for the O(N^2) solution because it is easier to visualize.
 As I am working through the challengers, I begin to see why certain algorithms are more efficient.

 Recursion may not always be the optimal choice.
+Dynamic progamming is a way to improve recursive run times.